octgn/OCTGN/README.md

 it can include the required assemblies.

 * Get Visual Web Developer Express (http://www.microsoft.com/visualstudio/en-us/products/2010-editions/visual-web-developer-express)
-* Open the subproject file under Webcontent/Webcontent.csproj
+* Open the subproject file under **Webcontent/Webcontent.csproj** with the web developer version of Visual Studio Express
 * **Important** This project references two components from the main project, you will have to add them as references
   * OCTGN\octgnFX\Skylabs.Lobby\bin\Debug\Skylabs.Lobby.dll
   * OCTGN\octgnFX\Octgn\bin\Debug\Skylabs.LobbyServer.exe